aCoder2013/heracles/docs/plan.md

 6. admin api : create a topic

-7. broker state management ,such as which broker owns the topoc (maybe store this metadata in zookeeper).
+7. broker state management ,such as which broker owns the topic (maybe store this metadata in zookeeper).